PhD - Leuven | More than two weeks ago

 Imec is soliciting enthusiastic PhD candidates to build and validate this technique using off-the-shelf and novel imec components.
 The goal of the PhD is to determine the ultimate limits of the technique, in terms of penetration depth and sensitivity.

-The reference code for this position is 2021-089.
-Mention this reference code on your application form.
+The reference code of this topic is 2021-089.
+Please mention this on your application.